Skip to main content

 Data exfiltration monitoring requires you to track user activity to make sure users access and handle data securely.
 Monitoring user activity can help your organization proactively detect and respond to potential data exfiltration attempts, whether initiated by insiders or external threat actors.
 In the event of a data breach or suspected exfiltration, monitoring user activity provides valuable evidence for investigation and forensic analysis.
 Detailed records of user actions can help you reconstruct the sequence of events, identify the source of the breach, and support your incident response efforts.

 Apart from monitoring regular employees, it’s essential to keep an eye on third parties with access to your infrastructure and users with elevated access rights.
-Privileged users have access to the most sensitive parts of the corporate network and have more opportunities to exfiltrate data while remaining unnoticed.
-Therefore, such users have to be closely watched.
+Privileged users have access to the most sensitive parts of the corporate network and thus have more opportunities to exfiltrate data while remaining unnoticed.
+It is imperative that you keep a close eye on these users and their actions.

 7. Leverage user and entity behavior analytics